 Register your Cool 2Be Kind school Kindness project to be eligible to receive a grant of $500.
 Cool 2Be Kind school Kindness projects should help teach K - 8 students the values and benefits of kindness to others.
 Your school Kindness project may be a one-time event or an ongoing program, however, must be completed during the school year.
 You may also incorporate the Cool 2Be Kind message and theme into existing anti-bullying projects which are also eligible for funding.
 All school Kindness project submissions will be considered.

-Deadline for school kindness project submissions was December 31, 2020.
+The extended deadline for school kindness project submissions is December 31, 2023.

 Limit one Kindness project per school.
 Winnipeg schools only.